 Intense gardening in the same spot, year after year, is easier if you do not disturb the soil with constant digging and tilling.
 Roots in a tilled garden always hit the hardcore at a certain depth, then split and compete.

-Weed seeds brought up through the tilling will grow, and after a few short weeks, the freshly tilled garden will be just as hard, dry, and weedy as it was before the tilling.
+Weed seeds brought up by turning will grow, and after a few short weeks, the freshly tilled garden will be just as hard, dry, and weedy as it was before tilling.
 It’s a real vicious cycle.
-You can break that cycle up by stopping the tilling and covering the soil with organic matter.
+You can break that cycle by stopping the tilling and covering the soil with organic matter.

-Covering means placing a layer of natural material on top of the existing soil without working it in.
+Covering means placing a layer of natural material on top of the existing soil without working it into the soil.

 Use natural mulch such as compost, rotted manure, wood chips, straw, grass clippings, or seedless hay for covering.
 You will need 1-2 inches (3-5cm) of compost mulch to cover the soil in late fall or early spring.